hormonal Imbalance

 If you’re between the ages of 45 and 55, this is likely to be a result of perimenopause.
 During this time, the length between periods becomes longer.

 If this isn’t the case, your disrupted menstrual cycle could also be caused by stress.
-This could be in the form of physical stress, such as an intense exercise routine, or phycological stress.
+This could be in the form of physical stress, such as an intense exercise routine, or psychological stress.

 Women with PCOS often experience sporadic periods, too.